Raman-Lab-UCLA/Explainability_for_Photonics/README.md

 Running this file will train the CNN and save the model in the specified location.

 ### 2) Explain CNN Results (SHAP_Explanation.py)
 Deep SHAP explains the predictions of an 'base' image in reference to a 'background'.
 This background can be a collection of images or a single image.
 To minimize noise, our recommendation is to use a 'white' image as the base, and the image to be evaluated as the 'background'.
 This will compare the importance of a feature, to the absence of this feature, towards a target output.
-Simply update the following paths with run the 'SHAP_Explanation.py' script:
+Simply update the following paths and run the 'SHAP_Explanation.py' script:
 ```python
 ## Define File Locations (CNN, Test Image, and Background Image)
 model = load_model('C:/.../model.h5', compile=False)